gchauvet/mojet/README.md

 * ✅ Custom formatting support (e.g. LocalDate)
 * 🧪 Multi-record type support (in progress)
 * ❌ Collections and arrays not yet supported
-* ❌ Release pipeline to Maven Central is under construction.

 ## 🚀 Contributing
 Contributions are welcome!